purplebugs/elastic-kibana-node/README.md

 1. Build the node.js docker image
 2. Run docker-compose
 3. Verify the app is running as expected
-4. Be familiar with useful commands
+4. Optional: Become familiar with useful Docker commands

 ## Build the node.js docker image